joekreu/basic_pcp/README.md

 or by transition from an alphanumeric to a special character or vice versa.
 In this regard, _underscore_, _parentheses_ and _semicolon_ are considered
 alphanumeric.
 A minus sign followed by a digit is also considered alphanumeric.
+Operands should be integers or identifiers.

 This above command will parse the code by the specified parser and generate detailed output -- among others, a two-dimensional representation of the parse tree and indications of _correctness_ of the parsing.
+The output can be more concise or more verbose.
+Use the option `-h` (with any basic parser) to find out all ways to run the parsers, e.g., `python3 pcp_ir_0.py -h`

 The call syntax
 `./PARSER_MODULE 'CODE'` may work, depending on the operating system and the